Want to be our next Fulbright NY Alumnus-in-Residence?

 Below are some answers to frequently asked questions (FAQs) about our Fulbright Alumnus-in-Residence program (FAIR).
 For more information on applying, see the Call for Proposals and application form below.
-Deadline is November 1, 2017.
+The deadline for our 2018 FAIR has passed.
+The next deadline is November 1, 2018 for our 2019 FAIR.

 Q: What field do I have to be in to apply?